History of Alcoholics Anonymous: 1935 Dr. Bob sober

 Silkworth believed Wilson was making a mistake by telling new converts of his "Hot Flash" conversion and thus trying to apply the Oxford Group's principles.
 He advised Wilson of the need to "deflate" the alcoholic.
 He told Wilson to give them his medical understanding, and give it to them hard: tell them of the obsession that condemns them to drink and the physical sensitivity that condemns them to go mad and of the compulsion to drink that might kill them.
 He believed that if this message were told to them by another alcoholic, it would break down their ego.
 Only then could the alcoholic use the other "medicine" Wilson had to give – the ethical principles he had picked up from the Oxford Groups.

-Subsequently, during a business trip in Akron, Ohio, Wilson was tempted to drink and realized he must talk to another alcoholic to stay sober.
+Subsequently, during a business trip to Akron, Ohio, Wilson was tempted to drink and realized he must talk to another alcoholic to stay sober.
 He phoned local ministers to ask if they knew any alcoholics.
 Norman Sheppard directed him to Oxford Group member Henrietta Seiberling, whose group had been trying to help a desperate alcoholic named Dr Bob Smith.

 While he was a student at Dartmouth College, Smith started drinking heavily and later almost failed to graduate from medical school because of it.
 He opened a medical practice and married, but his drinking put his business and family life in jeopardy.
-For 17 years Smith's daily routine was to stay sober until the afternoon, get drunk, sleep, then take sedatives to calm his morning jitters.
+For 17 years, Smith's daily routine was to stay sober until the afternoon, get drunk, sleep, then take sedatives to calm his morning jitters.
 Seiberling convinced Smith to talk with Wilson, but Smith insisted the meeting be limited to 15 minutes.
 Smith was so impressed with Wilson's knowledge of alcoholism and ability to share from his own experience, however, that their discussion lasted six hours.

 Wilson moved into Bob and Anne Smith's family home.
 There both men made plans to take their message of recovery on the road.
 During this period, however, Smith returned to drinking while attending a medical convention.
 During his stay at the Smith home, Wilson joined Smith and his wife in the Oxford Group's practice of "morning guidance" sessions with meditations and Bible readings.
 The Bible's Book of James became an important inspiration for Smith and the alcoholics of the Akron group.
 Wilson spent a month working with Smith, and Smith became the first alcoholic Wilson brought to sobriety.
-Smith's last drink was on June 10, 1935 (a beer to steady his hand for surgery), and this is considered by AA members to be the founding date of AA.
+Smith's last drink was on June 10, 1935, (a beer to steady his hand for surgery), and this is considered by AA members to be the founding date of AA.